IgorRodchenkov/pathway-commons.cpath1/cpath/dbData/SNAPSHOT-README.txt

 BioPAX
 ------

-Complete BioPAX (level 2) dump of all pathways and interactions within Pathway Commons.
+BioPAX is a data exchange format for biological pathway data.
+All pathways and interactions within Pathway Commons are available in BioPAX Level 2.
+For more information on the BioPAX exchange format, visit: http://www.biopax.org.

 Pathway Commons Gene Set Format
 -------------------------------

-Similar to the MSigDB format, except that all participants will be micro-encoded with multiple identifiers.
-For example, each participant would be specified as:
+Similar to the MSigDB format (see below), except that all participants will be micro-encoded with multiple identifiers.
+For example, each participant would be specified as: CPATH_ID:RECORD_TYPE:NAME:UNIPROT_ACCESION:GENE_SYMBOL:ENTREZ_GENE_ID.
-CPATH_ID:RECORD_TYPE:NAME:UNIPROT_ACCESION:GENE_SYMBOL:ENTREZ_GENE_ID.
-Also
-available for all explicit pathways within Pathway Commons, e.g. all pathways from Reactome, Cell Map, and NCI-Nature.
+Also available for all explicit pathways within Pathway Commons, e.g. all pathways from Reactome, Cell Map, and NCI-Nature.
 This file format ensures that a gene set for a given organism should only contain genes from that species.
 Therefore some genes from these gene sets are removed.
 This format is available for all explicit pathways